xyzisinus/jit-tools/README.md

 readcd.py: Good for load many audio cds (in an audio book, for example) into .mp3 files.
 Automatically name and number the cd and prompt for the next one.

+clean_a_field_in_mysql.py: Serves as an example how to play MySQL db.